WebAssembly/wasi-libc/README.md

 or libc++abi.a, respectively, so they may not be usable without extra setup.
 This is one of the things [wasi-sdk] simplifies, as it includes cross-compiled builds of compiler-rt, libc++.a, and libc++abi.a.

+## Updating the expected defines

+To update the expected defines for all build configurations after you did some changes, you can run `bash tools/update-expects.sh` from the root of the repository.
+Make sure to only use this command, when you don't have any unstaged changes.